unt-libraries/solrbenchmark/README.md

     'heap-mx1230', jvm_memory='-Xms52M -Xmx1230M'
 )

-# We'll just have one docset of 500,000 documents.
+# We'll just use one docset containing 500,000 documents.
 docset_id = 'myschema-500000'

 # And we should go ahead and configure the location where we want to